Suntech Power: Awards

 Suntech Power was recognized as the 2008 Frost & Sullivan Solar Energy Development Company of the Year.
 Frost & Sullivan Research Analyst Mary John commented on the recognition, "The company's pioneering success in developing energy-efficient, cost-effective and customizable building integrated photovoltaic (BIPV) systems and crystalline PV cells, and modules for solar energy conversion into electricity are highly commendable.
 It has gone beyond just meeting global energy needs to anticipating them as well and highly satisfied customers testify that the BIPV systems and other energy-efficient products are customized precisely to their needs."

 The Andalay AC Solar PV Panel was awarded one on MSN's most brilliant products of 2009 because of innovations that advanced their ease of installation and use.
 Suntech Power is one of the main manufacturers of components for the Andalay Solar Panel sold by Akeena Solar (AKNS).
+Akeena Solar granted a subsequent license to Suntech to distribute Andalay in Europe, Japan and Australia.

 Financial activities

+Shi founded Suntech with support from the Wuxi city government, which held a 25% stake in the company.
+Three local government financing vehicles and five local state-owned enterprises also invested in the company.
+Private and foreign investors purchased all of Suntech's previously state-held shares prior to the company's offering on the NYSE in 2005.

-Before going public on the NYSE in 2005, Suntech was funded by a consortium of private equity firms, including Actis Capital and Goldman Sachs.
+At the time of that offering, Suntech was funded by a consortium of private equity firms, including Actis Capital and Goldman Sachs.
 The consolidated private equity investment into Suntech is generally considered to be one of China's most profitable private equity investments ever, as each firm is thought to have made gains well over 10x on their original investments.
-The company's stock performed quite well after its first day of IPO on Dec 14th, 2005.
+The company's stock performed quite well after its first day of IPO on December 14, 2005.

+After Suntech's NYSE listing, Shi became the richest person in China.
+Academic Lan Xiaohuan writes that Shi's wealth following the listing "acted as a strong demonstration effect and local governments across China soon began to invest in the solar industry."

 GSF became biggest partner of Suntech and in 2010, almost all the international sales were through GSF.
 In June 2008, Suntech invested into their biggest partner, Global Solar Fund (GSF), a company investing in power plants in Spain and Italy.
 In May 2010, Suntech guaranteed a finance arrangement of €554.2 million provided by China Development Bank to companies related to GSF, using €560 million in German government bonds from GSF Capital as collateral.
-There was no issue related with transparency and GSF was wrongly blamed for failure of Suntech (evident from Earnings call, Chairman comments) However, on 30 July 2012 Suntech revealed that the bonds didn't exist, they were apparently forgeries.
+There was no issue related with transparency and GSF was wrongly blamed for failure of Suntech (evident from Earnings call, Chairman comments).
+However, on 30 July 2012 Suntech revealed that the bonds didn't exist, they were apparently forgeries.
 In the following week, Suntech shares lost 40% of their value.